nim-lang/nif/README.md

 Nimony is a new Nim implementation that is in heavy development.
 See https://github.com/nim-lang/RFCs/issues/556 for the big picture.

-The current focus on developing a minimal compiler for a Nim dialect that offers:
+The current focus is on developing a minimal compiler for a Nim dialect that offers:

 - Incremental recompilations.
 - No forward declarations for procs and types required.